EU Solidarity Fund

 How to apply?

 Any application has to be received by the Commission within 12 weeks of the date of the first damage caused by the disaster.
+In case of slowly unfolding disasters, such as droughts or health emergencies, this deadline is set at 12 weeks after the first official action against the emergency.
+For COVID-19 special conditions apply (See dedicated page).

-It is strongly recommended that the body responsible for preparing an application establishes early direct contact with the service in charge in DG Regional Policy who can offer a range of advice that will help to speed up the application procedure as much as possible.
+It is strongly recommended that the body responsible for preparing an application establishes early direct contact with the service in charge in DG Regional and Urban Policy who can offer a range of advice that will help to speed up the application procedure as much as possible.

 - Application form (Last update: 16-11-2017)